authelia/authelia/docs/content/blog/release-notes-4.38/index.md

 Those of you familiar with the various specifications are going to notice a few features which are very large steps towards the Financial-grade API Security Profile and OAuth 2.0 Security Best Current Practice, this is because we are putting a lot of time into implementing security and privacy first features.

+We have also put a lot of effort into aligning configuration names with the relevant specifications to make it easier in the future to implement features such as Dynamic Client Registration.

 #### OAuth 2.0 Client Credentials Flow